broadinstitute/leonardo-cron-jobs/README.md

 - `sbt zombieMonitor/test`

 - `sbt resourceValidator/test`
-  The following two specs will fail but should succeed when run individually
+  There will be a few failures, but should succeed when run individually.
-  - `com.broadinstitute.dsp.resourceValidator.DbReaderGetDeletedOrErroredNodepoolsSpec`
-  - `com.broadinstitute.dsp.resourceValidator.DbReaderGetDeletedAndErroredKubernetesClustersSpec`

 - `sbt janitor/test`
   There will be a few failures, but should succeed when run individually.
 (Currently `com.broadinstitute.dsp.janitor.DbQueryBuilderSpec` has real error that we need to fix at some point).